 The Natural Science program of study also satisfies the subject matter requirement for the California Single Subject teaching credential in Science and is a waiver program approved by the California Commission on Teacher Credentialing.
 The waiver program allows students completing the Natural Science coursework to meet the subject matter requirement without taking the CSET subject matter exams.
 Persons already holding a bachelor’s degree can complete coursework equivalent to the Natural Science program to fulfill the subject matter requirement for the California Single Subject teaching credential in Science.

-The Natural Science Program offers students access to excellent faculty across scientific disciplines and who are leaders in pedagogical innovation, scientific research, and teacher preparation.
-Natural Science majors also receive faculty and peer mentoring, participate in early field experiences, and gather for quarterly social and advisement meetings.
+The Natural Science program offers students access to excellent faculty across scientific disciplines and who are leaders in pedagogical innovation, scientific research, and teacher preparation.
+Natural Science majors also have opportunities receive faculty and peer mentoring, participate in early field experiences, and attend information sessions, advisement workshops, and social gatherings.
 Scholarships provide financial support for students in all disciplines and who meet established criteria, and career fairs and workshops prepare students for the job application process.
 Natural Science majors may join clubs for future teachers and the campus chapters of the Golden Key and Phi Kappa Phi national honor societies.
 Program graduates have entered a variety of career paths, including government jobs, graduate programs in science, health professional schools, and teaching.